 If it is possible and there are no serious injuries, you need to take the following steps:

-- Call Your Insurance Company: Do not embellish the facts or exaggerate the situation.
+- Call your insurance company: You should call your insurance company whether someone hits you and it is not your fault or if you are not sure who is at fault.
+After an accident, do not embellish the facts or exaggerate the situation to your insurance company.
 Just tell them as calmly and clearly as possible what happened.
 Stick to the facts.

-- Seek Medical Attention: Even if you think you have not suffered any serious injury, make an appointment to see your family physician as soon as you can after the accident or visit an emergency room of a local hospital.
-Make sure you tell them that you have been in a car accident.
+- Seek medical attention: Even if you think you have not suffered any serious injury, make an appointment to see your family physician as soon as you can after the accident or visit an emergency room of a local hospital.
+Make sure you tell them that you have been in an auto accident.

 What Should I Not Do After a Car Accident?